How to Build a Knowledge Graph for Your Business (No Technical Background Required)

 Guest Post Outreach Template

 A strong pitch leads with the value to the publication’s readers, not the value to you.
-Keep it under 200 words, reference a specific article they have published, and make the topic angle impossible to say no to.
+Keep it under 200 words, reference a specific article they have published, and make the topic angle immediately compelling.
 Use this template as your starting point.

 Subject: Guest post pitch: [Article Title]